withastro/roadmap/proposals/0027-content-schemas.md

 ## Importing globs of content can be slow

-Second problem: **importing globs of content via `Astro.glob` [can be slow at scale.](https://github.com/withastro/astro/issues/4307#issuecomment-1277978007)** This is due to a fundamental flaw with importing: even if you _just_ need the frontmatter of a post, you still wait on the _content_ of that post to render as well.
+Second problem: **importing globs of content via `Astro.glob` [can be slow at scale.](https://github.com/withastro/astro/issues/4307#issuecomment-1277978007)** This is due to a fundamental flaw with importing: even if you _just_ need the frontmatter of a post (i.e. for landing pages), you still wait on the _content_ of that post to render as well.
 Though less of a problem with Markdown, globbing hundreds-to-thousands of MDX entries can add minutes to your build.

-To avoid this, content schemas are **just** focused on processing and returning a post's frontmatter, **not** the post's contents.
+To avoid this, Content Schemas will focus on processing and returning a post's frontmatter, **not** the post's contents.
 This should make Markdown and MDX equally quick to process, and should make landing pages quick to build and debug.

-We are confident in this approach being more performant long term, as it avoids the work of rendering when ...

-> ⚠️ **Note:** We also intend to tackle performant rendering of Markdown and MDX globs in a separate RFC.
-[See out-of-scope section](#out-of-scope) for more.
+We will also **avoid the Vite pipeline** by generating our own metadata object to efficiently look up and type check frontmatter.
+This avoids the base JS module bottleneck that Vite introduces, [as revealed by Zach Leatherman's Markdown-at-scale benchmark](https://www.zachleat.com/web/build-benchmark/).
+As such, we are confident that pushing frontmatter fetching outside of the JS module pipeline will let us build the fastest, most performant solution for the landing page glob use case.

 # Example